ColoradoChristianUniversity/CIS-230-SP24/Week 1 Ethics, Micah Bissell/Week05.md

 Offers student the chance to learn without inflicting too harsh a punishment, gives warning signs early, sets clear expectations moving forward

 #### Cons-
-Probably lets student off too easily, doesn't necessarily disincentivize plagiarism enough, gives partial credit for work that wasn't done by the student
+Probably lets student off too easily, doesn't follow policy guidelines, gives partial credit for work that wasn't done by the student

 #### Dialog-
 You: "Hey [Student], I noticed while grading your assignment this weekend that it was copied from an online tutorial."